PippoRJ/hugo-refresh/README.md

 ## List of modifications from the original theme

-* The ReFresh theme was transformed from _single page_ template to _multipage_.
+* Big modification: The ReFresh theme is transformed from _single page_ template to _multipage_.

-* Added multilanguage support.
+* Addition: Added multilanguage support.

-* The left side menu now contains page tags along with theirs post counter.
+* Big extention: The left side menu shows tags and number of occurences dynamically generated based on the content of the pages (not from a list in the config file like in the original theme).

+* Addition: The theme images change colour accordingly to the main colour theme (i.e.: are now processed with `resources.ExecuteAsTemplate` and the colout is written to the resulting SVG image).

-* The _list_ and _terms_ types of pages contain a list of the post summaries.
+* Addition: The _list_ and _terms_ types of pages contain a list of the post summaries.

-* The images used to build the summaries can be resized to allow better usage of the bandwidth.
+* Addition: The images used to build the summaries can be resized to allow better usage of the bandwidth.

-* The js and css files can be minified (with a configurable option on the `config.yaml`).
+* Addition: The js and css files can be minified (with a configurable option on the `config.yaml`).

-* The menu is automatically built following the structure of the `content` folder.
+* Big extention: The menu is automatically built following the structure of the `content` folder (not from a list in the config file like in the orginal theme).
 Two levels are allowed at the moment.

-* The `navbar-burger` used in the original theme's menu is removed (it was displayed when the page was resized).
+* Suppression: The `navbar-burger` used in the original theme's menu is removed (it was displayed when the page was resized).

-* The `.sass` files are now processed with `resources.ExecuteAsTemplate` so that it is possible to use variables from the `config.yaml`.
+* Boost: The `.sass` files are now processed with `resources.ExecuteAsTemplate` so that it is possible to use variables from the `config.yaml`.

-* Options in the `config.yaml` are added to configure the font-family for the navbar, sidebar and content of the a page.
+* Boost: Options in the `config.yaml` are added to configure the font-family for the navbar, sidebar and content of the a page.

-* [Bulma](https://bulma.io/) (the css framework the theme is based on) is now updated to version 0.7.5 because in the new version the class _content_ has a separate style to allow modification that will impact only the contents of the posts.
+* Boost: [Bulma](https://bulma.io/) (the css framework the theme is based on) is now updated to version 0.7.5 because in the new version the class _content_ has a separate style to allow modification that will impact only the contents of the posts.

-* [highlight.js](https://highlightjs.org/) was added to better highlight the code sections of the posts.
+* Extention: [highlight.js](https://highlightjs.org/) was added to better highlight the code sections of the posts.
 I chose the style **monokai-sublime**.

-* [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.
+* Extention: [highlightjs-line-number.js](https://github.com/wcoder/highlightjs-line-numbers.js/) was added to have the line number at the beginning of each line of code in a code sections of a post.

-* A minimal version of [MathJax](https://www.mathjax.org/) was added to allow LaTeX style mathematical expressions to be placed in the site.
+* Extention: A minimal version of [MathJax](https://www.mathjax.org/) was added to allow LaTeX style mathematical expressions to be placed in the site.

-* Several other options are added to personalise the content of a post.
+* Boosts: Several other options are added to personalise the content of a post.

-* A shortcode is added to resize the images and save bandwidth in a post content.
+* Extention: A shortcode is added to resize the images and save bandwidth in a post content.

-* A shortcode is added to show multiple tabs.
+* Extention: A shortcode is added to show multiple tabs.

-* Four shortcodes are added to show code: inline, in page, in page wide, in tabs.
+* Extention: Four shortcodes are added to show code: inline, in page, in page wide, in tabs.

-* The loaders images are now processed with `resources.ExecuteAsTemplate` so that they take the main colour of the theme (defined in `config.yaml`)

-* The _favicon_ is processed with `resources.ExecuteAsTemplate` to follow the main colour of the page.
+* Boost: The _favicon_ is processed with `resources.ExecuteAsTemplate` to follow the main colour of the page.

-* Added Open Graph meta tags to each post for easy-sharing on social media sites.
+* Extention: Added Open Graph meta tags to each post for easy-sharing on social media sites.

-* All the js and css files are loaded locally, i.e., not loaded from third party sites.
+* Big Extention: All the js and css files are loaded locally, i.e., not loaded from third party sites.